 If you or your kids don’t like water, take one of those squeeze concentrate squash with you to add some flavour into the water and problem solved!

 If you do decide to eat the park then the most budget places are the self service restaurants.
 We ate at Colonel Hathi’s restaurant which was fine, nothing exceptional but cost 15 euros for a meal per adult so it definitely does add up.
+For a complete breakdown of the cheapest ways to eat Disneyland Paris check out this post.
+And if you are vegan at Disneyland Paris then check out this guide.

 Buy Costumes and Theme T Shirts in Advance